SenZHANG-GitHub/ekf-imu-depth/README.md

 python evaluate_depth.py --num_layer 50 --load_weights_folder YOUR_PATH_TO_MODEL_WEIGHTS --post_process
 ```

 By default, we report the learnt scale without the median scaling trick.
-Use ```--eval_mono``` if you want to test the performance with edian scaling
+Use ```--eval_mono``` if you want to test the performance with median scaling

 For evaluation without post processing, simply remove ```--post_process```.